mondaycom/monday-ai/README.md

   <img src="https://img.shields.io/badge/TypeScript-Powered-blue" alt="TypeScript">
 </p>

-**Build powerful AI agents that interact with monday.com — Transform how you work with your boards, items, and data.**
+**Unlock the full potential of AI agents by integrating with monday.com MCP — revolutionize the way you work.**

 </div>